4chan: Early internet memes

 "[A] significant and influential element of contemporary internet culture", 4chan is responsible for many early memes and the site has received positive attention for its association with memes.
-This included "So I herd u liek mudkipz"[sic], which involved a phrase based on Pokémon and which generated numerous YouTube tribute videos, and the term "an hero"[sic] as a synonym for suicide, after a misspelling in the Myspace online memorial of seventh grader Mitchell Henderson.
+This included "So I herd u liek mudkipz"[sic], which involved a phrase based on Mudkip, a creature from the Pokémon franchise, and which generated numerous YouTube tribute videos, and the term "an hero"[sic] as a synonym for suicide, after a misspelling in the Myspace online memorial of seventh grader Mitchell Henderson.
 4chan and other websites, such as the satirical Encyclopedia Dramatica, have also contributed to the development of significant amounts of leetspeak.

 A lolcat is an image combining a photograph of a cat with solecistic text intended to contribute humour, widely popularized by 4chan in the form of a weekly post dedicated to them and a corresponding theme.

 In 2005, the installment of a word filter which changed "egg" to "duck", and thus "eggroll" to "duckroll", across 4chan led to a bait-and-switch meme in which users deceitfully linked to a picture of a duck on wheels.
 This was then modified into users linking to the music video for Rick Astley's 1987 song "Never Gonna Give You Up".
 Thus, the "rickroll" was born.

-A link to the YouTube video of Tay Zonday's song "Chocolate Rain" was posted on /b/ on July 11, 2007 and then subsequently circulated by users, becoming a very popular internet meme.
+A link to the YouTube video of Tay Zonday's song "Chocolate Rain" was posted on /b/ on July 11, 2007, and then subsequently circulated by users, becoming a very popular internet meme.
 The portion of the song in which Zonday turns away from the microphone, with a caption stating "I move away from the mic to breathe in", became an oft-repeated meme on 4chan and inspired remixes.
-Fellow YouTuber Boxxy's popularity was due in part to 4chan.
+Fellow YouTuber Boxxy's popularity was also due in part to 4chan.

 In his American incarnation, Pedobear is an anthropomorphic bear child predator that is often used within the community to mock contributors showing a sexual interest in children.
 Pedobear is one of the most popular memes on non-English imageboards, and has gained recognition across Europe, appearing in offline publications.
 It has been used as a symbol of pedophilia by Maltese graffiti vandals prior to a papal visit.